jangler/oracles-randomizer/README.md

 haven't tested on EN/EU), shuffles the locations of key items, and writes the modified ROM to a new file.
 It also bypasses essence checks for overworld events that are necessary for progress, so the dungeons can be done in any order that the randomized items facilitate.
-However you do have to collect all 8 essences to get the Maku Seed and finish the game.
+However, you do have to collect all 8 essences to get the Maku Seed and finish the game.

 The randomizer has not been publicly tested yet, so consider it "beta" for now.